-We require all employees to enter into confidentiality agreements that prohibit the disclosure of confidential information to third parties and require disclosure and assignment to us of rights to our employees' ideas, developments, discoveries and inventions while employed by us.
+We require all employees to enter into confidentiality agreements that prohibit the disclosure of confidential information to third parties and require disclosure and assignment to us of rights to our employees' ideas, developments, discoveries and inventions while we employ them.
 In addition, we seek to obtain these types of agreements from our consultants, advisors and research collaborators.
-To the extent that consultants, key employees or other third parties apply technological information independently developed by them or by others to any of our proposed projects, disputes may arise as to the proprietary rights to this type of information.
+To the extent that consultants, key employees or other third parties apply technological information which they or other parties independently develop to any of our proposed projects, disputes may arise as to the proprietary rights to this type of information.
 In such case, a court may determine that the right belongs to a third party.
 In addition, we will rely on trade secrets and proprietary know-how that we will seek to protect in part by confidentiality agreements with our employees, consultants, advisors or others.
 We cannot assure you that:

-- -- they will not breach these agreements; - -- we would obtain adequate remedies for this type of breach; or - our trade secrets or proprietary know-how will not otherwise become known or competitors will not independently develop similar technology.
+- -- they will not breach these agreements; - -- we would obtain adequate remedies for this type of breach; or - -- our trade secrets or proprietary know-how will not otherwise become known or competitors will not independently develop similar technology.